bill2239/stereo_matching/README.md

 stereo matching
 ==========
 Simple CPU implementation from sratch of Block Matching using simple Sum of Square difference Matching Cost.
+Also have the option for parallel computing
 You can either compile the code with gcc or visual studio with Opencv installed

 left image: